The City owns and operates a Wastewater Treatment Facility (WwTF), which can treat up to 76 million litres of wastewater every day.

 The WwTF is a tertiary treatment plant that uses ultra violet disinfection to treat all sewage before sending it into Lake Simcoe.
 The facility receives domestic, commercial and industrial wastewater and provides a level of treatment to meet the water quality standards of Lake Simcoe.
 Overall, the entire treatment process can be described at the transformation of wastewater into three useful products:

-• Treated effluent
+- Treated effluent

-• An agricultural crop fertilization supplement
+- An agricultural crop fertilization supplement

-• Energy, in the form of heat and electricity
+- Energy, in the form of heat and electricity

 Biosolids

 Sewage biosolids are nutrient-rich materials that result from the treatment of municipal wastewater.
-The City uses dual digestion to stabilize biosolids; once stabilized, they can be land applied in liquid form.
+The City uses anaerobic digestion to stabilize biosolids; once stabilized, they can be land applied in liquid form.
 Biosolids contain nitrogen, phosphorus and organic matter as well as essential micro-nutrients such as copper, iron, molybdenum and zinc, all of which are important to improve or maintain soil quality.
-When treated and processed, these residuals can be recycled and applied as fertilizer to improve and maintain productive soils and stimulate plant growth.
+When treated and processed, these residuals are recycled and applied as fertilizer to improve and maintain productive soils and stimulate plant growth.